mohammedadnan2307/Polynomial-Solver/README.md

 ## Generate Equation

-Here, the input are the Real Roots seperated by comma.
+Here, the input is the Real Roots seperated by comma between each value.

 ![3](https://user-images.githubusercontent.com/55001351/136084811-00feaac2-a1ba-433b-b210-4e491937b9e3.JPG)